ugnelis/ugnelis.github.io/content/blog/install-cuda-without-apt-repo-on-linux-mint/index.md

 ### Conclusion

-If there is a possibility of having an APT repository, I recommend to install CUDA, cuDNN and TensorRT libraries via APT because many of the above mentioned steps would not be needed and would require less effort.
+If there is a possibility of having an APT repository, I recommend installing CUDA, cuDNN and TensorRT libraries via APT because many of the above mentioned steps would not be needed and would require less effort.